elijahpepin/epresponsive/README.md

 Yet it allows you to apply each class as you see fit.
 This puts the power of creativity and functionality in the hands of the desiger/coder.

+For compatability with IE 8 and earlier, EPResponsive uses the PIE library.
+However, this is not essential.
+The only essensitial file is epresponsive.css

 For full documentation and examples visit http://www.ElijahPepin.com